Earn While You Learn

 • Class is held in-person at PVCC

-• Clinicals are conducted during the course.
+• Clinicals are conducted at the conclusion of the course.
 During clinicals, trainees will take care of patients on an inpatient unit at UVA with an instructor

 • Pharmacy Technician